noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - flexible permissions using IAM to grant/limit access with fine-grained controls as to how your functions can be invoked
 - 0-configuration high availability and fault tolerance
 - pay to play and what you consume, billed in 1ms increments
-  - billing starts AFTER the runtime has been initialized,
+  - billing starts AFTER the runtime (not the function) has been initialized,
   - ^ i.e. once lambda is ready to initalialize your packages and dependencies

 ## terms